kenwalger/heroku-status-slack/README.md

 ## License

-MIT License - feel free to use this for your own projects!
+Apache License 2.0 - feel free to use this for your own projects!

 ## Resources